 Under the Hawthorn at Stowe

-This autumn open the door to the Grecian Valley at Stowe where you'll uncover how the designed landscape has inspired our predecessors and still draws creative responses today.
-Take in the restored statues and monuments on walks, guided tours, try a new digital app and read Poet-in-Residence Dan Simpson's collection of poems for Stowe.
+In the autumn of 2019, we opened the door to the Grecian Valley at Stowe for visitors to uncover how the designed landscape has inspired our predecessors and still draws creative responses today.
+There were opportunities to take in the restored statues and monuments on walks, guided tours, try a new digital app and read Poet-in-Residence Dan Simpson's collection of poems for Stowe.

 Tell me about the project

-To celebrate Stowe as a place of creative inspiration, we've enlisted the help of a Poet-in-Residence to produce a contemporary response to the Grecian Valley using their modern-day perspective to reflect on the eighteenth-century rural idyll.
-Immersing himself in a variety of activities within the landscape over the year, Dan performed the final poem on National Poetry Day, 3 October.
+To celebrate Stowe as a place of creative inspiration, we enlisted the help of a Poet-in-Residence to produce a contemporary response to the Grecian Valley using their modern-day perspective to reflect on the eighteenth-century rural idyll.
+Immersing himself in a variety of activities within the landscape over the year, Dan performed the final poem on National Poetry Day, 3 October 2019.

 " I'm thrilled to be appointed as Stowe's Grecian Valley Poet-in-Residence.
 There will be a bloom of creativity, and I can't wait to explore the rich history and horticulture of this unique landscape - making new poetry for the place and the people who enjoy it. "